 The 27 FS is the oldest fighter squadron in the Air Force.
 As one of three fighter squadrons of the 1 FW, the 27 FS is tasked to provide air superiority for United States or allied forces by engaging and destroying enemy forces, equipment, defenses or installations for global deployment.
 The unit is equipped with the F-22 Raptor, the new air-dominance fighter.

 The 94 FS is the second oldest fighter squadron in America's history.
 The 94 FS is tasked to provide air superiority for the United States or allied forces by engaging and destroying enemy forces, equipment, defenses or installations for global deployment as part of the 1 FW.

 71st Fighter Training Squadron

-The 71st Fighter Training Squadron, Ironmen, is one of three flying squadrons assigned to the 1st Fighter Wing, Joint Base Langley-Eustis, Virginia.
-The squadron's mission is to provide professional adversary air support to enhance the 1st Fighter Wing's F-22 combat capability.
+The 71st Fighter Squadron, also known as the Ironmen, is one of four flying squadrons assigned to the 1st Operations Group, 1st Fighter Wing, Joint Base Langley-Eustis, Virginia.
+The squadron is responsible for providing formal air dominance training for F-22 pilots and preparing them for assignments in the combat Air Force.

 F-22 Raptor Demo Team

 Along with the Air Force Heritage Flight Foundation, the F-22 Raptor Demo Team showcases modern day fighter jets flying in formation with World War II, Korean, and Vietnam era aircraft, performing precision aerial maneuvers that demonstrate the unique capabilities of the world's premier fighter aircraft.

 7th Fighter Training Squadron